LucianoAAP/recipes-app/README.md

 # The project

 This is a slightly modified version of a front-end group project I had to develop during my studies at the "Trybe" web development course.
-The application was made using React.js.
+The application was made using React.js and was designed for devices with a screen resolution of 360 x 640.
 It is an app for finding various meals and drinks recipes and it uses two APIs whose documentation can be found in:

 - https://www.themealdb.com/api.php
 - https://www.thecocktaildb.com/api.php